StatCan/aaw-security-proposal/02-azure.md

 ## Subscription

 Currently, the AAW environment lives in the `vdl` subscription.
-As it stands, there are XX person and non-person entities who have full access to resources within the subscription (`Owner` or `Contributor` at the subscription level).
-Many of these entities are not related to or associated with the AAW project.
+As it stands, there are many person and non-person entities who have full access to resources within the subscription (`Owner` or `Contributor` at the subscription level), many of whom are not related to or associated with the AAW project.
 This provides a high level of risk of many accidental or unauthorized activities within the environment, including: